 Student Employment Opportunities

 As the only 24-hour, 7-day a week department on campus, students working for Campus Safety must have an unwavering devotion to succeed while being Christ-like in a working environment.
 Campus Safety prepares students for post-college careers in many ways, such as holding students accountable for daily shifts, performing specific duties, and relying on others.
 Students develop competency in organization, communication, and dependability through employment with Campus Safety.
 The development of such competencies are visible through work duties, including vehicle citations, reports, and knowledge of university rules and regulations.
-While patrolling the campus on foot, bike, or by car, the student community service officer’s main objective is to make his/her presence known to the community and act as the eyes and ears for Campus Safety.
+While patrolling the campus on foot, bike, or by car, the student worker’s main objective is to make his/her presence known to the community and act as the eyes and ears for Campus Safety.

 If you would like to become part of the Campus Safety team, please go to the Office of Student Employment to obtain an application.
 If you have any questions, please contact our student coordinator at (626) 815-3898.